Theme & Water Parks

 Parking at the theme parks is complimentary for Guests staying at a Disney resort hotel and available for a flat daily rate for all other Guests.
 A paid parking permit is valid at every theme park for the entire day purchased.
 Alternatively, all Disney resort hotels offer bus transportation at no cost.

 Some resorts have alternate transportation methods for accessing the parks.
 You can use select resort's access to the Parks rather than pay the standard parking fee to park at the theme park.

 Resorts with access to Magic Kingdom besides buses include Disney's Contemporary Resort (walking path, ferry boat, and monorail), Disney's Wilderness Lodge (ferry boat), Disney's Fort Wilderness Campground (ferry boat), Disney's Grand Floridian (ferry boat/monorail), and Disney's Polynesian Village (ferry boat/monorail).

 Resorts with access to Epcot and Hollywood Studios besides buses include Disney's Yacht and Beach Club Resorts (walking path/ferry boat) and Boardwalk Resort (walking path/ferry boat).
 Epcot and Hollywood Studios are also accessible from Disney's Caribbean Beach Resort, Art of Animation Resort, Pop Century Resort, and Riviera Resort via Disney Skyliner.

-Animal Kingdom is only accessible by bus or paid Minnie Van service from all resorts; there are no other complimentary transportation options available to/from this theme park.
+Animal Kingdom is only accessible by bus from all resorts; there are no other complimentary transportation options available to/from this theme park.